I've got a great recipe to share with you today!

 She was prepared to plunk down good money on about 30 markers based on Pinterest recipes and the advice of an eraser-buying stranger.

-Here's one difference between artists and crafters
+Here's a big difference between artists and crafters

-Crafters are obsessed with supplies.
+A lot of crafters are obsessed with supplies.

 Now don't get me wrong, you talk to any artist and they'll tell you about how they have way too many #6 brushes or maybe they have three tubes of every paint Old Holland ever produced.